kevinxiaomba/cluster-agent/docs/instrumentation.md

 Below are several use cases with examples of instrumentation settings.

 #### Use case 1
-All Java applications deployed to namespaces ns1 will be instrumented.
-These apps leverage $JAVA_OPTS environment variable
+All Java deployments in namespaces ns1 will be instrumented.
+These apps leverage `$JAVA_OPTS` environment variable.
+All deployments will be grouped under application `appd-application01` in AppDynamics.

 ```
 instrumentationMethod: "mountEnv"
+appNameLiteral: appd-application01
 nsToInstrument:
 - ns1
 ```

 #### Use case 2
 All Java applications with the name or metadata labels matching "client-api" and deployed to namespace ns 1 will be instrumented.
-All apps leverage $JAVA_OPTS environment variable
+All apps leverage $JAVA_OPTS environment variable.
+All deployments will be grouped under application `appd-application01` in AppDynamics.

 ```
 instrumentationMethod: "mountEnv"
+appNameLiteral: appd-application01
 instrumentMatchString:
 - client-api
 nsToInstrument: